Nunzio (wrestler): Other media

-On March 6, 2006, Maritato was seen supporting his brother on the NBC game show Deal or No Deal in which he won $25,000.
-In 1996 Maritato competed in a mixed martial arts fight in Texas against Steve Nelson, who was also his past opponent in UWFi.
+In 1996, Maritato competed in a mixed martial arts fight in Texas against Steve Nelson, who was also his past opponent in UWFi.
 The fight appears on Nelson's official MMA record as a win.
 Maritato competed under the name James Stone, which he also wrestled under during its stint in UWFi.

+On March 6, 2006, Maritato was seen supporting his brother on the NBC game show Deal or No Deal in which he won $25,000.

+In 2026, Maritato was the author of the foreword to the book On Officiating: The Professional Wrestling Referee’s Rulebook by Kris Levin.